NHSDigital/record-a-vaccination-guidance/app/index.md

 Telephone: 0121 611 0187 (select option 2 for the N.I.V.S service desk)<br>
 Email: [agem.apps@england.nhs.uk](mailto:agem.apps@england.nhs.uk) (include RAVS in the subject line)<br>
 Monday to Friday: 8am to 6pm.
 Weekends: 8am to 4pm

+## If the service is unavailable
+Please record vaccinations in your current point of care system if the Record a vaccination service is unavailable.